sudo-kraken/multiplatform-terraform-module-actions/modules/vsphere-rocky-9.3/README.md

 4. If a new `main.tf` file is created, it will be automatically committed and pushed to the root of your GitHub repository.

+>[!IMPORTANT]
-Please note that the `main.tf` file generation will only occur if it does not already exist in the repository.
+>Please note that the `main.tf` file generation will only occur if it does not already exist in the repository.

 Once the `main.tf` file is generated and pushed, you can proceed to use Terraform to apply the configuration for your Rocky Linux deployment.

-## Execute vSphere Rocky CICD Workflow

-### Workflow Execution

-To use this workflow, follow these steps:

-1. Trigger the `Exec vSphere Rocky 9.3 CD` workflow manually from the "Actions" tab in your GitHub repository.

-2. The workflow will execute the following steps:
+5. The workflow will execute the following steps:

    - **Checkout**: This step checks out the repository to the GitHub Actions runner.
    - **Node Setup**: Sets up a Node.js environment with a specific version.